SAP/abap-atc-cr-cv-s4hc/README.md

 Please implement note "ATC Check for Github Repo: https://launchpad.support.sap.com/#/notes/3284711

-## Download and Installation
+## Download and Usage

+### Target product S/4 HANA Cloud Public Edition

 1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)

-2. In the attributes of the check enter the URL to this git repository https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfoLatest.json
+2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfoLatest.json
-(valid for S/4 HANA Cloud, public edition)
+(content valid for S/4 HANA Cloud Public Edition)

 Optional: Use another json file with a different content.
-For S/4 HANA Cloud, public edition please use the same URL above and attach the current file objectReleaseInfoLatest.json
+For S/4 HANA Cloud Public Edition please use the same URL above and attach the current file objectReleaseInfoLatest.json

+### Target product S/4 HANA Cloud Private Edition

+1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)

+2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCE2023_0.json
+(content valid for S/4 HANA Cloud Private Edition)

-For S/4 HANA Cloud, private edition or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename
+For S/4 HANA Cloud Private Edition or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename

-S/4 HANA Cloud, private edition Release 2023 FP0
+S/4 HANA Cloud Private Edition; example Release 2023 FP0
 --> https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCE2023_0.json

 ## How to obtain support

 This project is provided "as-is", with no expected changes or support.
 Of course you can always report bugs via GitHub issues.
-Request for new APIs please use the corresponding CI channel https://influence.sap.com/sap/ino/#campaign/2759 or get details in note https://launchpad.support.sap.com/#/notes/3126893
+Request for new APIs please use the corresponding CI channel for
+- S/4 HANA Cloud Public Edition https://influence.sap.com/sap/ino/#campaign/2759 or
+- S/4 HANA CLoud Private Edition https://influence.sap.com/sap/ino/#/campaign/3516 or
+get details in note https://launchpad.support.sap.com/#/notes/3126893

 ## Contributing